 What You Can Do to Keep the Water Clean

-The first step towards keep your water clean is to test the chemical balance of your water frequently.
+The first step towards keeping your water clean is to test the chemical balance of your water frequently.
 When your pool water is affected by issues such as pH unbalances or other hardness issues, which is an unbalanced amount of calcium in your water, you might actually experience certain issues that might lead to the buildup of foams or the formation of bacteria.
 A buildup of bacteria can affect the cleanliness and quality of your water, possibly putting users at risk for skin irritations, skin conditions, or bacterial infections.

 By testing the quality of your water frequently, you will be able to stay ahead of many possible issues and prevent problems.
 There are many water treatment kits available on the market today.
 These kits will help you test the water, as well as target and correct any issue with it from the get-go.